Stable-RAG: Mitigating Retrieval-Permutation-Induced Hallucinations in Retrieval-Augmented Generation: Implementation Details

 \subsection{Training Details}

-We use LLaMA3-8B-Instruct~\footnote{\url{https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct}}~\cite{llama3} and Qwen3-8B~\footnote{\url{https://huggingface.co/Qwen/Qwen3-8B}}~\cite{qwen3} as backbone models for experiments.
-We implement our DPO training pipeline using the HuggingFace Transformers~\cite{wolf-etal-2020-transformers} and TRL libraries~\cite{vonwerra2022trl}, incorporating PEFT LoRA~\cite{hu2022lora} for parameter-efficient fine-tuning.
+We use LLaMA3-8B-Instruct~\footnote{\url{https://huggingface.co/meta-llama/Meta-Llama-3-8B-Instruct}}~\cite{llama3} and Qwen3-8B~\footnote{\url{https://huggingface.co/Qwen/Qwen3-8B}}~\cite{qwen3} as backbone models following prior and concurrent work~\cite{zhang2025s1,zhang-etal-2025-sotopia,lin2025causal2vec,huang-etal-2025-critictool,yuan2025domainsum,zhang2026expseek,li2025cama,li2025towards}.
+These models and their variants have been widely used across a variety of tasks and applications~\cite{zhang2025stage,yang2025benchmarking,li-etal-2025-cmie,li2026s,zhang2026completion,wang2026one,zhang2026realchart2code,wang2025think,wang2026perm,jiang2026anatomy,jiang2026magma,fu2026s,fu2026neurosymactive,sun2026factecausalityinspiredevaluationtrustworthy,jiang2026cmedtebcarebenchmarking,zeng2026vision,ma2026cast}.
+We implement DPO training pipeline using the HuggingFace Transformers~\cite{wolf-etal-2020-transformers}, incorporating PEFT LoRA~\cite{hu2022lora,xiao2026not} for parameter-efficient fine-tuning.
 Both the base model and reference model are initialized from pre-trained checkpoints, with the reference model kept in evaluation mode to provide stable policy targets during training.
 Each dataset is randomly shuffled and split into 85\% training and 15\% validation samples, with a maximum of 18,000 samples per dataset to control computational overhead.
-To guarantee reproducible results, we use a fixed random seed with a value of 42.
-LoRA is applied to all projection layers, including query, key, value, output, gate, up, and down projections, with rank $r=128$, alpha $=128$, dropout $=0$ and no additional bias terms.
-The DPO configuration uses a per-device batch size of 2 with gradient accumulation of 8, a learning rate of $5\times10^{-6}$, a linear warmup ratio of 0.1, and a preference scaling hyperparameter $\beta$ of 0.4.
-We train LLaMA-3-8B-Instruct for a single epoch and Qwen3-8B for two epochs on two NVIDIA RTX PRO 6000 GPUs, with each epoch taking roughly two hours.
-After training, the fine-tuned models and tokenizers are saved for downstream evaluation.

-Notably, we set the generation temperature to 0.01 during data construction and inference, effectively approximating greedy decoding to ensure that output variations primarily reflect document-order sensitivity rather than sampling randomness.
+We fix the random seed to 42 to ensure reproducibility.
+LoRA is applied to all projection layers with rank $r=128$, alpha $=128$, dropout $=0$ and no additional bias terms.
+The DPO configurations~\cite{zhang2026towards} use a per-device batch size of 2 with gradient accumulation of 8, a learning rate of $5\times10^{-6}$, a linear warmup ratio of 0.1, and a preference scaling hyperparameter $\beta$ of 0.4.
+We train LLaMA-3-8B-Instruct for 1 epoch and Qwen3-8B for 2 epochs on two NVIDIA RTX PRO 6000 GPUs, with each epoch taking roughly two hours.
+Notably, we use greedy decoding during data construction, and set the temperature to 0.01 during inference, which is nearly equivalent to greedy decoding.
+This ensures that output variations primarily reflect document-order sensitivity rather than sampling randomness.